TABLE OF CONTENTS

 - Fake or Doctored Cards – There are a handful of ways scammers can use a fake or “broken” card to complete a transaction.
 For example, some thieves can disable a real card–causing it to not swipe successfully.
 They then request a manual entry that will ultimately fail to go through after they’ve left the premises.
 Other criminals will steal card information from gas pumps and/or ATM machines.
 This may be the hardest type of fraud for merchants to detect on sight.

 - Stolen Cards – Whether a card has been stolen or was lost and found by an identity thief, it is easy for the individual to attempt to make several purchases before the legal owner of the card notices it is gone or takes action to freeze their account.
 Many times, this fraud will take place online to avoid being prompted for a pin number.
-However, it is possible for this situation to take place in person and is why it is very crucial for small business owners to be vigilant about checking IDs and keeping an eye open for suspicious behavior.
+However, it is possible for this situation to take place in person, and this is why it is very crucial for small business owners to be vigilant about checking IDs and keeping an eye open for suspicious behavior.

 How to Be Proactive When Suspecting Fraud